shopwp/www/wp-content/plugins/mailgun/readme.txt

 == Changelog ==

+= 1.5.8.3 (2017-06-13): =
+- Fix a bug causing only the last header value to be used when multiple headers of the same type are specified (https://wordpress.org/support/topic/bug-with-mg_parse_headers/)
+- Added `pt_BR` translations (thanks @emersonbroga)

 = 1.5.8.2 (2017-02-27): =
-- Fix a bug causing empty tags to be sent with messages (#51)
+* Fix a bug causing empty tags to be sent with messages (#51)
-- Add `mg_mutate_message_body` hook to allow other plugins to modify the message body before send
+* Add `mg_mutate_message_body` hook to allow other plugins to modify the message body before send
-- Add `mg_mutate_attachments` hook to allow other plugins to modify the message attachments before send
+* Add `mg_mutate_attachments` hook to allow other plugins to modify the message attachments before send
-- Fix a bug causing the AJAX test to fail incorrectly.
+* Fix a bug causing the AJAX test to fail incorrectly.

 = 1.5.8.1 (2017-02-06): =
-- Fix "Undefined property: MailgunAdmin::$hook_suffix" (#48)
+* Fix "Undefined property: MailgunAdmin::$hook_suffix" (#48)
-- Fix "Undefined variable: from_name on every email process" (API and SMTP) (#49)
+* Fix "Undefined variable: from_name on every email process" (API and SMTP) (#49)
-- Admin code now loads only on admin user access
+* Admin code now loads only on admin user access

 = 1.5.8 (2017-01-23): =
 * Rewrite a large chunk of old SMTP code